-A. Annual Formal Tribal Consultation
+a.
+Annual Formal Tribal Consultation

 Each calendar year, at least one formal Tribal consultation meeting shall take place to discuss topics of interest to the Exchange and the Tribes as reflected in a jointly-developed meeting agenda.
 During that meeting, the current consultation policy will be reviewed and recommendations for policy improvements may be suggested to Exchange staff.
-In addition, the Tribal Advisory Workgroup membership and progress will be reviewed and modified if deemed necessary.
 Annual Tribal consultations will be held face-to-face, and will also have a call-in line available.
 Additionally: